hardikm-5199/journalai/README.md

 # AI Journaling Assistant

 A personal journaling AI that helps you track your emotions and experiences through voice interactions.
-Built with AgentStack.

 ## Features